NFL commissioner breaks silence on missed call in Saints-Rams game

 "Absolutely not," Goodell said.

 CBS will air Super Bowl LIII this Sunday, Feb.
 3, from Georgia's Mercedes-Benz Stadium.
-It will be the Patriots' third consecutive time appearing in the championship game.
-Patriots' quarterback Tom Brady has led the team to win five Super Bowls, including beating the Rams, who were then in St. Louis, in 2002.
+It will be the New England Patriots' third consecutive time appearing in the championship game.
+Pats quarterback Tom Brady has led the team to win five Super Bowls, including beating the Rams, who were then in St. Louis, in 2002.
 The Rams haven't won a Super Bowl since 2000.